Primo Nautic

 AIS transmissions carry three distinct categories of information.

-Static data identifies the vessel itself.
-This includes the ship's name, its MMSI number (a unique 9-digit identifier assigned for the vessel's lifetime, roughly analogous to a phone number at sea), IMO number, call sign, vessel type such as cargo, passenger, or tanker, and physical dimensions.
+Static data identifies the vessel itself: ship name, MMSI number (a unique 9-digit identifier assigned for the vessel's lifetime), IMO number, call sign, vessel type such as cargo, passenger, or tanker, and physical dimensions including length and beam.
 Static data is programmed into the transponder and rarely changes.

-Dynamic data is what makes vessel AIS tracking useful in real time.
+Dynamic data is what makes AIS useful in real time.
 Each broadcast includes latitude and longitude derived from GPS, speed over ground (SOG), course over ground (COG), true heading, and navigation status.
-Navigation status codes describe whether the vessel is underway, anchored, moored, restricted in maneuverability, or not under command.
-Those codes often explain what looks like unusual behavior on the map.
+Navigation status codes describe whether the vessel is underway, anchored, moored, restricted in maneuverability, or not under command — codes that often explain what looks like unusual behavior on the map.

 Voyage data fills in the journey context.
 The captain manually enters the destination port, expected time of arrival, and the vessel's current draught (how deeply it sits in the water, indicating cargo load).
 This data should be updated when plans change, though in practice it often isn't, which creates a gap between the displayed ETA and reality.